Index of the Hymns and Carols of Christmas

 Boar's Head In Hand Bear I - Thomas Wright

-The Boar’s Head In Hand Bring I (Later Version) (Middle English
+The Boar’s Head In Hand Bring I (Later Version by Husk) (Middle English

 from Sandys: